mrpep/paips/docs/tutorial-3.md

 paiprun configs/ex2.yaml --output_path "my_experiments/rf_regressor"
 ```

 Now, imagine that you want to use 300 trees instead of 100.
 It would be a bit ugly to copy the whole configuration file and just change the n_estimators parameter.
-We have a solution: using modifiers.
+We have a solution: using **Modifiers**.

 ```
 paiprun configs/ex2.yaml --output_path "my_experiments/rf_regressor_300trees" --mods "Tasks/RandomForestRegressor/parameters/n_estimators=300"